 History

-Body & Soul Homeless ProgramTM Dallas TXMISSION
+Body & Soul Homeless ProgramTM Dallas TX

 As an ecumenical community and faith-based homeless program, we partner with the public and private sectors to inspire persons experiencing homelessness to lead hopeful and productive lives.